Brené Brown, author portrait

 Brené Brown

-Dr. Brené Brown is a research professor at the University of Houston, where she holds the Huffington Foundation Endowed Chair at the Graduate College of Social Work.
-She also holds the position of visiting professor in management at The University of Texas at Austin McCombs School of Business.
+Brené Brown is a research professor at the University of Houston, where she holds the Huffington Foundation Endowed Chair at the Graduate College of Social Work.
+She also holds the position of Professor of Practice in Management at The University of Texas at Austin McCombs School of Business.

 Atlas of the Heart